Ericka Walker: Exhibitions and collections

-Walker's work has been included in juried and invitational international group, biennial, and triennial exhibitions, including the Okanagan Print Triennale (2018), inaugural SPI Self Publishers Invitational exhibition at New York Print Week (2016), the Biennale Internationale d’Estampe Contemporaine de Trois-Rivières (2015), The 7th Duoro Biennial (2014), The Boston Printmakers North American Print Biennial (2013), The International Print Triennial-Kraków (2013), The Oso Bay Biennial XVII (2012), The Okanagan Print Triennial (2012), The Sanbao Printmaking Biennial (2011), The Southern Printmaking Biennial V (2010), and The Pacific States Biennial National Print Exhibition (2010).
+Walker's work has been included in international biennials, triennials, group, and solo exhibitions at venues including the Biennale internationale d'estampe contemporaine de Trois-Rivières (2025 and 2015), the Knoxville Museum of Art (2023), the Milwaukee Art Museum (2022 and 2019), the Kelowna Art Gallery (2021), the Art Gallery of Nova Scotia (2019), the Okanagan Print Triennale (2018 and 2012), The Reach Gallery Museum (2017), SNAP Gallery (2017), the inaugural SPI Self Publishers Invitational exhibition at New York Print Week (2016), The 7th Duoro Biennial (2014), The Boston Printmakers North American Print Biennial (2013), The International Print Triennial-Kraków (2013), The Oso Bay Biennial XVII (2012), The Sanbao Printmaking Biennial (2011), The Southern Printmaking Biennial V (2010), and The Pacific States Biennial National Print Exhibition (2010).

-She has had solo exhibitions at The Reach Gallery Museum, Abbotsford (2017), and the Gallery at SNAP, Edmonton (2017) Her work has been included in curated group exhibitions at the Fort Wayne Museum of Art (2018), Carleton University Art Gallery, Ottawa (2017), amongst others.
-Her work is housed in multiple public collections, including the collections of the Denver Art Museum, the Chazen Museum of Art, the Paul and Lulu Hilliard University Art Museum, the Jingdezhen Ceramic Institute, the Leifur Eiriksson Foundation, the Museum of Texas Tech University, and the Southern Graphics Council International Print Archive.
+Her work is housed in multiple public collections, including the collections of the Milwaukee Art Museum, the Denver Art Museum, the Chazen Museum of Art, the Library of Congress, the Hilliard Art Museum, the Art Gallery of Nova Scotia, the Jingdezhen Ceramic Institute, the Leifur Eiriksson Foundation, the Museum of Texas Tech University, and the Southern Graphics Council International Print Archive.